isomerpages/sportsg-safesport/pages/Member Organisation Onboarding.md

 ![](/images/TK(600%20×%20800%20px).png)

-These are all the documents you will need to help you ensure your organisation properly adopts the Safe Sport Programme.
+These are all the documents your organisations will need to help you ensure it properly adopts the Safe Sport Programme.